 What is a Donor-Advised Fund?

 Our donor-advised funds make charitable giving easy, efficient and rewarding without unnecessary rules or limitations.

-- Your clients can choose to invest their assets in the Greater Horizons’ investment pools or have their financial advisor manage the assets of the fund.
+- Your clients can choose to invest their assets in the Greater Horizons’ investment pools, or, if the fund's assets will exceed $100,000, their financial advisor can manage the investments.